European Football Week #EFW2019

 Keeping up with the girls!

-Apart from #EFW2019, we will also be running a dedicated women’s football development project, supported by Erasmus+.
+Apart from #EFW2019, we will also be running a dedicated women’s football development project called #KeepUpWithTheGirls, supported by Erasmus+.
 The aim is to get women and girls with intellectual disabilities in 20 European Union countries involved in our football activities!
 Famous faces as well as football clubs and legends, sports academies and schools are standing by to support.
-Watch this space for more information!
+Learn more about #KeepUpWithTheGirls.

-UEFA Respect has been our committed and enthusiastic partner for European Football Week for 18 years!
-Together, we have organised more than 6,000 grassroots football activities with national football federations and clubs.
-Each of these events has played its part in positively changing attitudes towards players with intellectual disabilities and expanding football opportunities for players with intellectual disabilities.
+UEFA Respect has been our committed and enthusiastic partner for European Football Week for 19 years!
+Together with national football federations and clubs, we have organised more than 6,400 grassroots football activities.
+Each of these events has played its part in positively changing attitudes towards players with intellectual disabilities and expanding inclusive football opportunities for all across Europe.

 Learn more about the partnership between Special Olympics and UEFA and about UEFA’s social responsibility activities. for information about UEFA resources please contact Miroslaw Krogulec or Aoife O'Grady.